Travel.State.Gov > International Travel > Country Information > Croatia International Travel Information

 Adequate medical care is readily available in Croatia, but the condition of hospital facilities may not be comparable to U.S. standards.
 Travelers to Croatia may obtain a list of English-speaking physicians on the U.S. Embassy’s website.
 You may require a prescription to get some medications that you can purchase over-the-counter in the United States.

-If you will be in Croatia for more than three months, you may wish to get a tick-borne encephalitis vaccine.
+If you will be in Croatia for more than three months, especially if you anticipate hiking, camping, or other outdoor activities in forested areas, you may wish to get a tick-borne encephalitis vaccine.
 This vaccine is not available in the United States, but is available in Croatia from local doctors.
 Use insect repellent and inspect your body for ticks after spending time outdoors.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.